John 16:1-33: The Work of the Holy Spirit

 Verse 7: "Nevertheless, I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Helper will not come to you.
 But if I go, I will send him to you."

-Jesus would then not be limited or confined by space by being in one body, but would reside, or abide in each and every believer which would allow Him to minister anywhere in the world simultaneously.
+Through the work of the Holy Spirit, Jesus would not be confined in one body, but would reside in each and every Believer.
+This would allow Him to minister anywhere in the world, simultaneously.

-There are many things about the Christian life that is different from other religions, but the one thing above all else that distinguishes the Christian from the rest of the world, that no other religion has, is the abiding, and indwelling of the Holy Spirit.
+There are many things about the Christian life that differs from other religions, but the distinguishing difference is that no other religion has the indwelling of the Holy Spirit.

-With the Spirit of God living within, the Christian literally becomes the very Temple of God.
-This is the temple mentioned in 1 Cor 6:19 where it speaks of a temple not made with hands.
+With the Spirit of God living within, the Christian becomes the Temple of God.
+This is the temple, "Not made with hands, (2 Cor 5:1).

 through the lives of Adam, Christ, Satan: